Cognitive Hypnotherapy FAQs

 How quickly will I start to see results?

-Most people see results after two - three sessions, but some clients have told me they have noticed changes in the way they think and feel after the history take.
+Most people see results after two-three sessions, with some clients telling me they have noticed changes in the way they think and feel after the history take.

 My goal is to ensure I don’t see a client again with the same problem, which is why every client is provided with a personalised hypnotic audio recording to reinforce changes experienced in the treatment room.
 This is alongside tools and techniques taught in sessions to ensure any changes experienced will last long after treatment is completed.